whiteuistore/sketch-ui-theme-switcher/README.md

 * **Symbol Swapper:** Automatically replaces "Light" symbols with their "Dark" counterparts.
+* **New Frames/Artboards:** Generate new frames with automatically applied "Light" symbols with their "Dark" counterparts.
 * **Recursive Style Switcher:** Updates Shared Styles for vector shapes, groups, and stacks, no matter how deep they are nested.
 * **Smart Detection:** Skips layers that are already in the target theme to prevent redundant operations.
 * **Detailed Feedback:** Provides alerts if a matching symbol or style is missing from your document or library.